TatianaShavrina/taiga_site/index.md

 | TV Subs | 28403842 | 3965 | 0 | 7163 | 0 |
 | Magazine Hall | 216763813 | 47629 | 0 | 4551 | 346 |

-## This project is a project in the [HSE Compling](https://www.hse.ru/ma/ling/) framework
+## This project is a project in the [HSE Compling](https://www.hse.ru/en/ma/ling/) framework

 ## links to documentation, tagging, idea, etc
-to be added
+ - Corpus stats
+ - Data format
+ - Corpus pipeline and technologies
+ - Our mission

 ## Support or Contact